You’ve got to be

 The saying: “Familiarity breeds contempt.” does not apply to branding.
-Familiarity in branding breeds comfort, confidence and continuity.
+Familiarity in branding breeds comfort, confidence, continuity and loyalty.
 As consumers, human beings are frequently contradictory in their behaviour; they simultaneously seek the security of the tried and tested and the excitement of something new.
 It is this dichotomy of desires that provides the raison d’etre for branding.
 In practical terms it is easier for an established brand to launch a new product onto the market than it is for a new product from an unknown start-up venture.

-For a brand to benefit from this consumer dynamic it must utilise two communication techniques: synergy and consistency.
+For a brand to benefit from this consumer dynamic it must utilise a blend of communication and presentation techniques to engender synergy.

-In combination, synergy and consistency provide the background brand presence that engenders consumer confidence.
-This make sit possible for a company to introduce an ever increasing number of new or upgraded products and to accurately predict consumer loyalty and take-up volume.
+In combination, synergy, consistency and relevance provide the background brand presence that leverages consumer confidence.
+This makes it possible for a company to introduce an ever increasing number of new or upgraded products and to accurately predict consumer loyalty and take-up volume.

 Branding delivers a direct correlation between the sales curve and consumer perception.

 Brand synergy cultivates brand trust.
 Trust in a brand allows a brand to pursue its commercial objectives by the most direct and efficient route at the lowest commercial risk.